aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 That hasn't stopped people from trying.
 Many have done it, but their solutions remained proprietary and, as a result, never gained widespread adoption.
 Some have shared their approaches while continuing to call them "REST", with varying levels of success and complexity, such as OData and TreeQL (and possibly others).
 Others have abandoned REST altogether in favor of something like GraphQL.

 Have you explored these alternatives?
 Are you sure you understand them?
 My experience suggests that misconceptions abound - some believe REST clients can't easily access these approaches, while others think they're inherently risky.
 If you design APIs, you owe it to yourself to see how these compare.
 Otherwise, can you confidently name a single benefit of REST that applies to your needs - and defend it?

+# Next...

+Now that we've contemplated what REST APIs are and/or are not, head to [GraphQL: What it is not!](graphql-not) to do the same for GraphQL.
+You owe it to yourself to have at least one more perspective.